tayloraswift/swift-png/examples/README.md

 }
 ```

-There are other `LexingError`s that report problems such as invalid signatures or corrupted chunk data, so we only sequester the three end-of-stream errors.
+There are other possible `LexingError`s that report problems such as invalid signatures or corrupted chunk data, so we only sequester the three end-of-stream errors.

 Because we are trying to interact with a decoded image while it is in an incomplete state, we have to take on the responsibility of managing decoder state ourselves.
 The basic rules that apply here are:

-1. The first chunk in a PNG file is an `IHDR` (`PNG.Header`) chunk, unless it is an [iphone-optimized image](#using-iphone-optimized-images), in which case the first chunk is a `CgBI` chunk, immediately followed by an `IHDR` chunk.
+1. The first chunk in a PNG file is an `IHDR` (`PNG.Header`) chunk, unless it is an [iphone-optimized image](#using-iphone-optimized-images), in which case the first chunk is a `CgBI` chunk, immediately followed by the `IHDR` chunk.

 2. A PNG file can contain, at most, one `PLTE` (`PNG.Palette`), one `tRNS` (`PNG.Transparency`), and one `bKGD` (`PNG.Background`) chunk.
 If it contains a `PLTE` chunk, it must come before the `tRNS` and `bKGD` chunks, if applicable.